-- gain knowledge of tools and conceptual frameworks that support collaborative leadership
+- gain knowledge of models and conceptual frameworks that support a more collaborative style of leadership

 - have the opportunity to identify at an individual level how they will make a tangible difference as a collaborative leader in their local health and social care system

-- use strategies and tools to help them overcome local challenges and constraints that may be hindering collaborative leadership
+- develop strategies to help them overcome local challenges that may be hindering a more collaborative operating model

 - have the opportunity to participate in a national network with other NHS and social care leaders.

 The programme will provide experienced leaders with protected space to develop the skills and behaviours associated with a more collaborative style of leadership.
 It will also explore the style, culture and behaviour that participants are setting within their organisation – as staff at all levels will need to work more collaboratively across organisational boundaries if new health and care models are to succeed.